 To find the amount of study time that works for you, you first need to be realistic about the time you have.
 Your prior commitments will dictate this, but you can work around them.

 Whether you’re working 9-5, doing shifts or caring for your children, map out your schedule.
 Include any personal holidays and social events you plan to attend, that way, you can see clearly when you’re unavailable.

 This will give you an idea if studying your chosen course is practically possible.
 Most online courses list their guided learning hours and/or total learning hours.
 So you know what to allow for ahead of enrolling.
 With this information, you can see how long it will take to complete.
 Breaking down those hours against the end date of the course and allocating the study sessions for when you’re available.

-In most cases, you have up to two years to complete an online course.
+In most cases, you have two years to complete an online course.
 Giving you plenty of time to work with when it comes to planning your workload.